-The OECD-FAO Guidance for Responsible Agricultural Supply Chains (OECD-FAO Guidance) provides a common framework and globally applicable benchmark to help agri-businesses and investors contribute to sustainable development to identify and mitigate adverse impacts.
+The OECD-FAO Guidance for Responsible Agricultural Supply Chains provides a common framework and globally applicable benchmark to help agri-businesses and investors contribute to sustainable development to identify and mitigate adverse impacts.
 The guidance is relevant for all enterprises across the entire agricultural supply chain, from the farm to the consumer across a wide range of food and non-food commodities.

-One of the key value-adds of the OECD-FAO Guidance is the framework on risk-based due diligence.
-The framework provides a step by step approach on how companies can integrate due diligence into their operations and supply chains.
-By implementing the recommendations of the OECD-FAO Guidance companies can systematically identify, assess and mitigate potential negative impacts associated with their business.
+In particular, the guidance includes a framework for risk-based due diligence which provides a step-by-step approach to how companies can integrate due diligence into their operations and supply chains.
+By implementing these recommendations, companies can systematically identify, assess and mitigate potential negative impacts associated with their business.

 This guidance and its due diligence framework were developed in collaboration with supply chain experts, businesses, civil society, unions, and policymakers.
 It is a practical approach that companies can implement into their business models and processes.

 To guide businesses from commitment to action, the OECD and partners are developing technical handbooks for companies of any size and any position in the global supply chain to identify, prevent and address specific risks in the agricultural sector.
 Forthcoming handbooks will focus on effective implementation of risk-based due diligence to help companies avoid and address adverse impacts on people, the environment and society and contribute to sustainable development.
 These will be designed through a participatory multi-stakeholder process, building on the OECD recommendations on due diligence and drawing on current good practices, tools and data.

 Deforestation and forest degradation in agricultural supply chains

 Child labour and forced labour in the cocoa supply chain

 Living incomes and living wages in agricultural supply chains and garment and footwear supply chains